MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/how-to-manage-pim-policies.md

 The Azure AD Privileged Identity Management (PIM) service allows role administrators to make time-bound admin role assignments.
 Each role has a group of settings that manage it.
 For example, activation and assignment settings.
 These role settings are called policies.
 Each policy has a set of rules.

-In this how-to guide, you'll list and update these policy rules.
+In this how-to guide, you'll list policies, policy assignments and rules, and update policy rules.

 ## Prerequisites